blahcat/blahcat.github.io/content/2016-04-01-hitb-teaser-2016-bakery.md

 ### Exploitation ###

-Getting the initial random integer can be done by reading from the socket until reahcing the string `0v3n w4rm3d up to` and divide this value by 0x1337.
+Getting the initial random integer can be done by reading from the socket until receiving the string `0v3n w4rm3d up to` and divide this value by 0x1337.
 ```python
     # get the init rand()
     parts = s.read_until("\n").split()